-- 4.5.1 CABs shall comply with the legal requirements in the countries in which they operate. - 4.5.2 Key personnel shall show understanding of applicable legislation and regulations.
+- 4.5.1 The CAB shall comply with the legal requirements in the countries in which it operates. - 4.5.2 Key personnel shall show understanding of applicable legislation and regulations.

 4.6 Certification decision-making entity

 4.6.1 The CAB's decision-making entity shall authorise any changes to the conditions of certification.